 Read the bill summary here.

-Q: What is the Wildlife Conservation and Anti-Trafficking Act of 2018?
+Q: What is the Wildlife Conservation and Anti-Trafficking Act?

-Q: What does the Wildlife Conservation and Anti-Trafficking Act of 2018 do?
+Q: What does the Wildlife Conservation and Anti-Trafficking Act do?

 It will strengthen U.S. interagency coordination, capacity, and laws to better combat wildlife trafficking.
 Here are three reasons why this is such a powerful piece of legislation:

-Q: How are whistleblowers protected under the Wildlife Conservation and Anti-Trafficking Act of 2018?
+Q: How are whistleblowers protected under the Wildlife Conservation and Anti-Trafficking Act?

 The bill mandates confidentiality and anonymity for whistleblowers throughout the world, enabling them to safely report trafficking crimes.
 It incentivizes reporting by requiring rewards be paid to qualified whistleblowers whose original information results in a successful prosecution.
 Finally, it requires the responsible federal agencies to establish Whistleblower Offices to ensure whistleblower concerns are properly investigated and rewarded.